Home of Peace – Kenya

 Marilyn is a trained Counselling Supervisor, a Children’s Counsellor and a Business Manager with experience in handling legal work.
 She grew up in Zimbabwe spending about three months a year for five years on a mission station and then moved to South Africa.
 She lived in Africa for 35 years before moving to the UK and loves Africa and African people and really wants to serve these vulnerable children.

-- Miss Faith Orao is our Social Worker, Deputy Manager and Department Manager in charge of the female staff.
+- Miss Faith Orao is our Social Worker and a Department Manager.

-- Mrs Florence Owino (not related to Erick) is our Senior House Mother
+- Mrs Florence Owino (not related to Erick) is our Housekeeping Manager

 We have 20 members of staff.